 The following writeup is the story of a fairly exhausting search for a bug in Mybring, that we encountered because we thought that the now 7 year old websocket standard would be safe to use.
 It’s a fairly comprehensive writeup that covers a few hectic days in January where we got familiar with the RFC, how the http-websocket upgrade handshake works, driving to a customer in order to debug the problem on-site with wireshark and lots of trial and error.
 The short summary is that if you have customers with “very secure” corporate networks, you need to be very careful about relying on websockets to work.
 The long story follows here – if you prefer the condensed version, there’s a list of learning points at the very end of the text.

 For a while now, we have been reworking what we call the promotions page in Mybring.
 This page is the entry-point to booking shipments in Mybring and is one of the more important pages we have.
 On this page, users enter a sender and a recipient and they’ll be told of which options they have for sending something between them.
-The page will tell them an approximate price and lead time for delivery for each product eligible for the transport.
+The page will tell them an approximate price and lead time for delivery for each service eligible for the transport.
 When clicking on a product on this page, they’re taken to a different part of Mybring where they can fill in all the specifics of the shipment and order it.

 In order to reduce the time needed to display something for the user, we want to trigger many searches in parallel and reveal data to the user as soon as we have it.
 To us, this sounded like a good case for using websockets for continuous communication with the backend (which knows what to ask the shipping guide for) and the frontend.
 So we checked if we can use websockets and it turns out that almost everything under the sun supports it by now.
 Which is a good thing, since the standard is roughly 7 years old now.
 It’s already been in school for a year or two!